zakwanhisham/dotfiles/README.md

 - Next time just use `bash` instead of `zsh`
   - Use the simplest thing to make the system faster and to avoid things from breaking
 - After finishing the nvim config use bob as the neovim source, easier to update and source

+## TODO

+- [ ] Need to make the session to be able to restore even when have multiple session